windingwind/zotero-plugin-template/README.md

 **Search for a Zotero API**
 Zotero docs are outdated or incomplete.
 Searching the source code of Zotero is unavoidable.
 Clone https://github.com/zotero/zotero and search the keyword globally.
 You can search the UI text in `.xul`/`.dtd` files, and then search the keys of the text value in `.js`/`.xul` files.

+> ⭐The [zotero-types](https://github.com/windingwind/zotero-types) provides most frequently used Zotero APIs.
+It's included in this template by default.

 ## Disclaimer